edysegura/js-asynchronous-and-flow-control/es6-promise-all/README.md

 # ES6/2015 Promise.all

-This example is using ES6/2015 Promise constructor to demonstrate how to use it.
+This example is using ES6/2015 Promise.all method to demonstrate how to use it.

 ## How to run it